Saifgharbii/Analysis-and-Simulation-of-Vehicle-to-Vehicle-Fading-Channels/README.md

-# Vehicle-to-Vehicle (V2V) Fading Channel Simulation
+# Analysis and Simulation of Vehicle to Vehicle Fading Channels

 This repository contains a Python implementation for simulating and analyzing Vehicle-to-Vehicle (V2V) fading channels in Rayleigh fading environments.
 The simulation includes generation of complex Gaussian processes, calculation of channel statistics, and visualization of various channel characteristics.